1948: A History of the First Arab–Israeli War: Background and contents

 The author remarked in an interview, "The left wing and the right wing will both find things to attack in the book".
-He added, "Anyone who wants can find things to bash the Arabs with" and "anyone who wants can find things to bash the Jews with" given that the "book has everything in it, because that's the nature of history: it is really quite intricate."
+He added "Anyone who wants can find things to bash the Arabs with" and "anyone who wants can find things to bash the Jews with", given that the "book has everything in it, because that's the nature of history: it is really quite intricate."

 The book details the 1947–1949 Palestine war from a primarily military perspective, though wading into the numerous complex cultural, political, and social issues involved.
 The 1948 Palestinian expulsion and flight from various areas as well as the latter Arab–Israeli conflict are delved into in the context of the initial fighting.
 Morris describes a multi-faceted struggle in which numerous war crimes occur, many committed by Jewish forces despite later apologia attempting to minimize such events.
-He writes, "In truth ... the Jews committed far more atrocities than the Arabs and killed far more civilians and PoWs in deliberate acts of brutality in the course of 1948."
+He writes, "In truth ... the Jews committed far more atrocities than the Arabs and killed far more civilians and POWs in deliberate acts of brutality in the course of 1948.
+This was probably due to the circumstances that the victorious Israelis captured some four hundred Arab villages ... whereas the Palestinian Arabs and [foreign volunteers] failed to take any settlements and the Arab armies ... overran fewer than a dozen Jewish settlements."

 The character of the Arabic forces assaulting the Jewish communities is also described as having a highly ideological, Islamist nature.
 Morris views the 1948 bloodshed as having a broader sense of having a conflict between civilizations, with many soldiers seeing themselves as engaging in 'jihad'.
-However, he states that the disorganized, divided leadership of the Arabic forces provided military opportunities from their own ineptness that the Jewish militants seized; a simplistic 'David versus Goliath' narrative does not fit.
+However, he states that the disorganized, divided leadership of the Arabic forces provided military opportunities from their own ineptness that the Jewish militias seized.
+Avi Shlaim interpreted these factors in the book as going a "long way towards explaining their defeat on the battlefield."
+However, the start of Morris' book has a poem referencing David versus Goliath.
+It was written in 1947 before the start of the war and includes the lines "Suppose, this time, Goliath should not fail; ...
+The psalm is stilled, and David does not win."
+Morris does not explain why he included the poem, leaving the reader to decide for themselves.